PanayotCankov/PanayotCankov.github.io/nativescript-3.3.0-css-parser/README.md

 - [rework startup profiling](./reports/android-sdk-ng-nexus5-rework.html)
 - [handwritten parser startup profiling](./reports/android-sdk-ng-nexus5-n.html)

 Remember that key/value pairs are now back into strings.
 The property system will have to parse "100%" to units.
 Also the CSS3 parse time is directly followed by 60ms. create selectors, which once again parses the selectors from strings instead of input tokens.
 Integrating the input token stream as input for these parsers may further improve times.

-Or may not?
+Or it may not?

+{% include disqus.html %}